This is NOT how FraiseQL works. Do not write this.

 'account_age_days', EXTRACT(DAY FROM now() - u.created_at)::int,

--- Computed: subscription status
+-- Computed: subscription still active

 'is_premium', u.subscription_expires_at > now()